circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 For full control over how tests are split across parallel executors, CircleCI provides two environment variables that you can use in place of the CLI to configure each container individually.

-`$CIRCLE_NODE_TOTAL` is the total number of parallel containers being used to run your job, and `$CIRCLE_NODE_INDEX` is the index of the specific container that is currently running.
+* `$CIRCLE_NODE_TOTAL` is the total number of parallel containers being used to run your job.
+* `$CIRCLE_NODE_INDEX` is the index of the specific container that is currently running.

 Refer to the [Project values and variables]({{site.baseurl}}/variables#built-in-environment-variables) page for more details.

 ## Other ways to split tests
 {: #other-ways-to-split-tests }

 Some third party applications and libraries might help you to split your test suite.
 These applications are not developed or supported by CircleCI.
 Please check with the owner if you have issues using it with CircleCI.
-If you're unable to resolve the issue you can search and ask on our forum, [Discuss](https://discuss.circleci.com/).
+If you are unable to resolve the issue you can search and ask on our forum, [Discuss](https://discuss.circleci.com/).

 - **[Knapsack Pro](https://knapsackpro.com)** - Enables allocating tests
   dynamically across parallel CI nodes, allowing your test suite execution to run